newtonjain/PhoneGapDay/README.md

     * cordova-plugin-whitelist
     * cordova-plugin-inappbrowser
     * cordova-plugin-device-motion
-    * cordova-plugin-vibration
+    * cordova-plugin-hockeyapp
-    * cordova-plugin-code-push
+    * de.appplant.cordova.plugin.local-notification

 ## Building the application -

  Once you enlist or sync to the git repo, remove all the previously added platforms and re-add them.
 This will also add the plugins since they are saved into the config.xml.
- Also run,
+Now add the platform and build using Cordova, Ionic or TACO CLI as,

+    cordova/ionic/taco build/run/emulate [platform]

+ ## Unit Testing the application -

+ The app can be tested by running

+    gulp [test]

+ which runs the unit tests defined at <root>/tests/unit.

+  ## UI/Layout Testing the application -

+  To perform end to end layout testing, you would need to install the following pre-requisites
-* sudo npm install
+  * Appium (npm install -g appium)
-* bower install
+  * Web-Driver (npm install -g wd)

-in the project root folder to get the package dependencies.

-After getting all the plugins and dependencies, build the application using *cordova build/run/emulate [platform]*
+  Once, installed you can run the UI tests running on the emulator/device.

+  * First run appium server,

+    $ appium

+  * Run the actual tests, by running protractor from the root of the project, as

+    $ node_modules/protractor/bin/protractor tests/protractorlocal.config.js